shivshankardayal/full-website/books/c/source/lang.rst

 	example, if ``E`` is a unary expression that is a pointer to an object, ``\*E`` is an lvalue that designates the object to which ``E`` points.

-.. [#] Because this conversion does not occur, the operand of the sizeof operator
+.. [#] Because this conversion does not occur, the operand of the ``sizeof`` or
-	remains a function designator and violates the constraint in 4.5.3.4.
+       ``_Alignof`` operator remains a function designator and violates the constraint in :ref:`4.5.3.4`.

 .. index::
    single: void

 void
 ^^^^
-The (nonexistent) value of a *void* expression (an expression that has type void) shall not be used in any way, and implicit or explicit conversions (except to ``void``) shall not be applied to such an expression.
+The (nonexistent) value of a *void expression* (an expression that has type ``void``) shall not be used in any way, and implicit or explicit conversions (except to ``void``) shall not be applied to such an expression.
 If an expression of any other type is evaluated as a void expression, its value or designator is discarded.
 (A void expression is evaluated for its side effects.)

 .. index::
    single: pointer